How to remove the last N number of commits in git?

 Disclaimer

-It is always suggested to use these commands with caution to avoid affecting the commit history of your repository.
+It is always suggested to use this command with caution to avoid affecting the commit history of your repository.

 To delete the last N commits using the “git reset” command, you can use the following command: